JosephDuffy/Renamed/README.md

 With all that said, all supported use-cases have associated tests that prove this works.

-**Q: Why is CI failing?**

-**A:** I have no idea!
-Everything Works On My Machine™ and the error doesn't make sense to me.
-If you have any ideas please tell me!

 **Q: I found something that doesn't work.
 What can I do?**

 **A:** Please open an issue or, better yet, a PR with a failing or implementation.
 I'm sure there are some edge cases I've not thought of!